MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

     |**Some client settings are not copied**     | Some client settings are not copied to the unified labeling platform, and must be configured manually after migrating. </br></br>For more information, see [Configuring advanced labeling settings](#configuring-advanced-labeling-settings)|
     | | |

-1. Sign in to the [Azure portal](https://portal.azure.com) as a administrator with one of the following roles:
+1. Sign in to the [Azure portal](https://portal.azure.com) as an administrator with one of the following roles:

     - **Compliance administrator**
     - **Compliance data administrator**